RosboneMako/MakoCelo/README.md

 * Added Blurry Label background FX.
 * Able to apply all FX at once now.
 * Ctrl-Right now directs you to Coh2.Org main player card page.

+v3.30
+* Added Save stats image button.
+* Changed COPY and SAVE to enabled at all times.
+* Slight speed improvements on FX routines.
+* Added additional error checking.
+* Cleaned up code for posting.